Dr Cheris S C ChanAssociate Professor

-Cheris Chan received her PhD in sociology from Northwestern University in 2004.
+Cheris Chan received her PhD in sociology from Northwestern University.
 Before joining HKU, she was an assistant professor at the University of Pittsburgh.
-She was also a fellow of the Summer Institute on Economy and Society from the Center for Advanced Study in the Behavioral Sciences at Stanford University, and a recipient of a global fellowship from the International Institute of UCLA.
+She was also a fellow at the Summer Institute on Economy and Society in the Center for Advanced Study in the Behavioral Sciences at Stanford University, and a recipient of a global fellowship from the International Institute at UCLA.

-Chan’s first book, Marketing Death: Culture and the Making of a Life Insurance Market in China, won two awards and one honorable mention from the American Sociological Association and from the Society for the Study of Social Problems.
-Based on extensive ethnographic research, the book analyzes the role of culture in shaping the trajectory and features of a new market.
-It details how the Chinese cultural taboo on the discussion of premature death affects the organizational strategies of transnational and domestic life insurance firms.
-This project was subsequently expanded to include Hong Kong and Taiwan’s markets for a comparative analysis, examining how culture and the local state together shape transnational corporations’ business strategies.
+Chan’s award-winning book, Marketing Death: Culture and the Making of a Life Insurance Market in China, was based on extensive ethnographic research.
+In this book, Chan analyzed the role of culture in shaping the trajectory and features of a new market.
+She detailed how the Chinese cultural taboo on discussing premature death affected the organizational strategies of transnational and domestic life insurance firms.
+This project was subsequently expanded to include Hong Kong and Taiwan’s markets for a comparative analysis, examining how culture and the local state shaped transnational corporations’ business strategies together.